Power generator product facts: Everything you need to know

 In electrical engineering, the term ‘three-phase system’ refers to a three-circuit alternating current (the production, distribution and use of electricity) having the same frequency (ISO frequencies) and three equal, alternating voltages, though offset by 120°.

-Basic electrical quantities of the Genset: the frequency
+Basic electrical quantities of the power generator: The frequency

 There are two types of electrical power:

-- Apparent power is measured in VoltAmpere (VA) and symbolised by the capital letter ‘S’.
+- Apparent power is measured in VoltAmpere (VA) and symbolised by a capital ‘S’.
 It is the theoretical power which can be absorbed by the generator terminals.
 How much of this will transform into work depends on the efficiency of the load.

 - Active power is measured in Watts [W] and symbolised by the capital letter ‘P’.
 It is the power which physically transforms into work.
 ‘P’ depends on the load and its capacity to transform as much apparent power into active as possible.
 The ratio between active power and apparent power is defined as a power factor or ‘cosf’ and the formula which regulates them is P=S*cosf